 If one of these sounds like you, we want to talk to you about what level of comfort it’s realistic to expect during a dental exam (TL;DR, more than you think, but not total bliss), and whether discomfort and thoroughness really do go together (actually, no!).

-If you feel discomfort, and that’s worrying...
+If you feel discomfort after your dental cleaning, and that’s worrying...

-We do everything possible to make your dental exam comfortable, from bringing your anxiety level down with a soothing space and distracting Netflix shows, to numbing sensitive gums with a topical anesthetic, to using gentler, state-of-the-art tools (more below).
+We do everything possible to make your dental exam comfortable, from bringing your anxiety level down with a soothing space and distracting TV shows, to numbing sensitive gums with a topical anesthetic, to using gentler, state-of-the-art tools (more below).
 But there’s no way to 100% guarantee that you won’t feel a thing.

 The good news?
 This type of discomfort “is always transient and completely normal,” says Dr. Schlenoff.
-If you’re feeling any twinges, just raise your hand and let your hygienist know.
+If you’re feeling any twinges, just raise your hand and let your dental hygienist know.

 A dental exam that’s so much more than routine